 10 Ways To Improve Your Baby’s Brain Power

+The Breastfeeding Shop would like to share 10 ways to improve your baby’s brain power.
 At birth, your baby’s brain contains 100 billion neurons (as many as there are stars in the Milky Way)!
 During his first years, your child will grow trillions of brain-cell connections, called neural synapses.

 The rule for brain wiring is “use it or lose it.”
 Synapses that are not “wired together” through stimulation are pruned and lost during a child’s school years.
 Although an infant’s brain does have some neurological hard wiring (such as the ability to learn any language), it is more pliable and more vulnerable than an adult’s brain.
 A toddler’s brain has twice as many neural connections as an adult’s, which is why it is so important to train their brain often and early!